Azure/AzurePublicDataset/README.md

 18. Avg CPU utilization during the 5 minutes

 ### Downloading instructions
-You can download the trace from…
+Click [here](https://soon.to.be.released.com) to download de trace.

 ### Contact us
 Please let us know of any issues or questions by sending email to our <<mailing list>>.